Two-shot molding vs. overmolding: What you need to know

 Two-shot molding usually only makes sense for larger production runs, whereas overmolding is better for low volume production runs.
 Still, teams must do their due diligence and evaluate all critical considerations of each potential manufacturing process against their specific project requirements to ensure they’re making the right choice.

 Working with an experienced manufacturing partner like Fast Radius can dramatically streamline the decision-making process.
 Our team of engineers, designers, machinists, and advisors come to the table with years of experience seeing our customers through every aspect of the manufacturing process — from design and prototyping to production and fulfillment.
 We are prepared to help every product team choose the right manufacturing process and take their project to the next level with agile, on-demand service at competitive rates and fast turnaround times.
-Contact us today for a quote.
+Contact us today for an injection molding quote.

 To dig deeper into injection molding as well as the other manufacturing services we offer, check out the related blog articles in the Fast Radius learning center.